When it comes to stroke treatment, every second counts.

 There is no typical stroke patient.
 Each patient has unique symptoms or sometimes, no symptoms at all.
 Prevention and early detection are critical factors in identifying and successfully treating neurological conditions.

 We can't control all of our stroke risk factors, but some personal risk factors can be managed.
-To identify your risk factors for a stroke and learn how to manage them, please take our free Stroke Risk Assessment.

 Signs of a stroke